 Employer Responsibilities under HPCA Act

-The purpose of the HPCA Act is to protect the health and safety of the public by establishing mechanisms to ensure that health practitioners are competent and fit to practise their professions.
+The purpose of the HPCA Act is to protect the health and safety of the public by establishing mechanisms to ensure that health practitioners are competent and fit to practice their professions.

-The Registration Competency Requirements describe the combination of skills, knowledge and attitudes that Dietitians are required to demonstrate and defines them.
+The Registration Competency Requirements describe the combination of skills, knowledge and attitudes that Dietitians are defined by and are required to demonstrate.

 The Board draw the following points from the HPCA Act to your attention:

 - If an employee employed as a dietitian resigns or is dismissed from his or her employment for reasons relating to competence, the employer must give the Registrar of the Dietitians Board written notice of the reasons for that resignation or dismissal (s34(3) of the HPCA Act refers).

 - If an employer of a dietitian has reason to believe that the practitioner is unable to perform the functions required for the practice of his or her profession because of some mental or physical condition, the employer must promptly give the Registrar of the Dietitians Board written notice of all the circumstances (s45(2) of the HPCA Act refers).

 - The statutory functions of the Dietitians Board include notifying employers that the practice of a health practitioner may pose a risk of harm to the employer (s 118(g) of the HPCA Act refers).